music

 The Come-Up

 Swims built his audience the old-fashioned way: by being undeniably talented on the internet.
 His cover videos, spanning genres from R&B to rock to country to hip-hop, demonstrated a versatility that most singers spend careers trying to develop.
-His debut album I've Tried Everything But Therapy (Part 1) arrived in 2023, followed by Part 2, which received the Grammy nomination.
+The covers served multiple functions.
+They proved the voice could handle anything.
+They built a community before there was an original catalog to anchor it.

 The path from YouTube covers to Diamond certification is not unprecedented, but it is rare, and it requires something that no marketing budget can manufacture: a voice that makes people stop what they are doing and listen.